Arthur Leclerc: ADAC Formula 4

 Leclerc competed in the ADAC Formula 4 Championship in 2019 for US Racing-CHRS outfit.
-During the second race, a mistake on the final lap saw Leclerc lose a chance at his maiden win, instead finising third.
+During the second race, a mistake on the final lap saw Leclerc lose a chance at his maiden win, instead finishing third.
 His first win would come at the Hockenheimring, where he took a lights-to-flag victory from pole.
 Throughout the season, he was an outsider for the championship, and he eventually ended the standings third overall with one race win and eight podiums.

 Formula Regional European Championship

 In 2020, Leclerc joined the Formula Regional European Championship for Prema Powerteam alongside Oliver Rasmussen, Gianluca Petecof and 2019 W Series champion Jamie Chadwick, in his first year as a Ferrari junior.
 He started the season with a pole position hat-trick at the Misano round, taking victory in the second race.
 Leclerc won again in the first and third races at Paul Ricard, and he took the lead of the championship in Mugello by winning all three races of the round.
 However, he would lose the lead to teammate Petecof by finishing third, ninth and sixth at the Monza Circuit.
 Subsequently, both Leclerc and Petecof failed to win any races throughout the remainder of the season.
 In the final round at Vallelunga the Monegasque driver scored eight points in the first race with a sixth place, but he lost the championship to Petecof after he spun in the final race under wet conditions.
 On his mental mistake that costed him the title, Leclerc felt "disappointed" and had "no words".
 Leclerc ended the season in second with 343 points and six victories.